Pathfinder Acquisition (NASDAQ:PFDR) Shares Down 0.2%

 Pathfinder Acquisition Co.
-(NASDAQ:PFDR) dropped 0.2% on Wednesday .
+(NASDAQ:PFDR)’s share price was down 0.2% during trading on Wednesday .
 The company traded as low as $9.76 and last traded at $9.76.
 Approximately 1,459 shares were traded during mid-day trading, a decline of 97% from the average daily volume of 47,012 shares.
 The stock had previously closed at $9.78.

 About Pathfinder Acquisition (NASDAQ:PFDR)